Submissions

 • You will then be asked to read and individually acknowledge that you've completed all the requirements below before proceeding by ticking the respective boxes.

-• title and subtitle of your article,
+• Article title and subtitle

-• the keywords
+• 4-6 keywords

-• An indication of any supporting agencies and declarations of potential conflicts of interest
+• An indication of any supporting agencies

 • Once you click finish submission the article will be sent to the editorial team